 Orientation and Registration

 At SMU, all students are required to attend AARO (Academic Advising, Registration and Orientation) where you will meet with an advisor, register for classes and learn about the resources and opportunities available to SMU students.
 For fall entry, AARO is in July or August.
 For spring entry, AARO is in January.
-For more information, go to the Office of New Student Orientation webpage.
+For more information, go to the Student Transitions and Orientation office webpage.

 Students with disabilities

-If academic accommodations for a disability may be needed, the student must first contact the office of Services for Students with Disabilities to verify the disability and to establish eligibility for accommodations.
+If academic accommodations for a disability may be needed, the student must first contact the office of Disability Accommodations & Success Strategies (DASS) office to verify the disability and to establish eligibility for accommodations.
 Since it can take up to two weeks to review documentation to determine eligibility, it is important to submit documentation early.
-For more information, contact Rebecca Marin at 214-768-4557 or e-mail firstname.lastname@example.org.